NightmareXIV/ECommons/README.md

 ECommonsMain.Dispose();
 ```

 Using certain functions like clipboard or keypresses will require you to enable Windows Forms module.
-Add the following section into any unconditional `PropertyGroup` of your plugin's `.csproj` file:
+Add the following section into your plugin's `.csproj` file:
 ```
 <PropertyGroup>
   <UseWindowsForms>true</UseWindowsForms>